 Computer scientist, digital geometer, open science advocate

-Before I started working at Inria, I was affiliated with the Technion - Israel Institute of Technology, where I worked in the group of Mirela Ben-Chen on problems related to geometry processing.
+Before joining ESIEE I worked on the BIM2TWIN project at Inria Sophia-Antipolis in TITANE, the team of Pierre Alliez, and before that I was affiliated with the Technion - Israel Institute of Technology, where I worked in Mirela Ben-Chen’s group on problems related to geometry processing.

 My Ph.D. dissertation—which I prepared under the supervision of Yukiko Kenmochi and Pascal Romon—was a study of rigid motions on discrete spaces.